-The influence of external uniaxial stress on athermal irradiated iron was investigated using atomic-scale simulations employing the creation-relaxation algorithm.
-This approach enabled the examination of irradiation-induced swelling and creep by inspecting the changes in defect relaxation volume density (or eigenstrain) at high irradiation doses.

-Analysis of the eigenstrain of defects revealed anisotropic changes when external stress is applied.
-The polarization effect was observed to commence at approximately 0.1 to 0.2 DPA, where self-interstitials form dislocation loops, followed by the subsequent development of dislocation networks.
+We performed simulations of heavily irradiated iron under uniaxial stress using the creation-relaxation algorithm.
+Irradiation-induced swelling and creep are discussed through the change of the defect relaxation volume density (or eigenstrain).
+We can observe eigenstrain of defects showing anisotropic changes when stress is applied.
+Such polarization starts occurring at around 0.1 to 0.2 DPA, where self-interstitial forms dislocation loops, followed by the formation of dislocation networks.